soumyadipdas37/finescoop.github.io/source/_posts/britain_braces_for_record_lows_of_10c_as_polar_plunge_sweeps_nation.md

 In the south the mercury will fall to up to 4C (39F) tonight in the countryside and 8C (46F) in the cities, below the average temperature of 10C (50F) for the time of year.
 Last night temperatures dropped as low as 0C (32F) in Catesbridge, Northern Ireland, with a scattering of light frost appearing on the ground.
 'There is a possibility of frost in the glens of Scotland,' said Mr Dewhurst, 'but it won't be in towns and cities.
 There is still some warmth left over in them'.
 'Stray' showers are also expected along the East Anglia and Kent coastlines tonight, with further showers expected for some coastal towns today.
+The cliff fall happened at approximately 6.30am on the Jurassic coast.
+The cliffs are said to be unstable due to rainfall The cliff collapsed on a stretch of coast between Hive beach and Freshwater beach.
+No injuries were reported Rescuers raced to the Jurassic Coast yesterday after fears people may have been trapped by a cliff-fall as tonnes of rock tumbled onto the coast between Hive beach and Freshwater beach, Burton Bradstock
+Firefighters arrived but no one was found under the rubble.
+Recent heavy rainfall had made cliffs unstable, and authorities have warned that further rockfalls could happen at any time.
+The fall happened at approximately 6.30am yesterday.
+Geologists have previously warned that the strip of coast remains 'totally unpredictable'.
 The lowest temperature recorded yesterday was 3.4C (48F) in Swyddffynnon, Wales, as the polar front swept in The Met Office said it is expected to be a dry day due to the polar front and sunnier, but it will also be colder Hundreds of caravan-owners camping at Freshwater Beach Holiday Park in Burton Bradstock, Dorset.
 The Met Office said it would be sunny but that temperatures would plummet